kantarcise/Low-Noise-Amplifier-Design/README.md

 Well, to make an amplifier, there are lots of ways; but we chose the transistor and a matching circuit route.
 For that, we needed to chose an transistor, that is actually commercialized as low noise, so we could use it in an LNA.

-For the transistor, we chose this beautiful looking masterpiece. ([Source](https://www.sedi.co.jp/file.jsp?/pdf/FHX76LP_ED1-3.pdf))
+For the transistor, we chose this beautiful looking masterpiece called "FHX76LP". ([Source](https://www.sedi.co.jp/file.jsp?/pdf/FHX76LP_ED1-3.pdf))

 <p align="center">
   <img src="fhx76lp.jpg">